NHOrus/srwq-compilation/episode-04.md

 "Who thought putting this crazy woman in such a big robot was a good idea??"

 Seeing a chance, Arado dives in and slices the Raioh deeply just above the right eye, but the Camera just about remains on.
-You reach out to grab him, but he's way too fast...until you recall the arm weapons.
+You reach out to grab him, but he's way too fast... until you recall the arm weapons.

 **"Plasma Leader!!"**